promptfile/promptfile/README.md

 - [ ] Supporting code execution for a function from localhost
 - [ ] More robust examples and complex use cases
 - [ ] Supporting people trying LLMs for the first time and open-source contributors
-- [ ] Healthy and constructive Discord community

 ## Apps and Packages